Ingredients to Avoid at Home | Everlasting Organics

 Watch For

-Scented candles, plug-ins, fabric sprays, and synthetic room sprays
+Scented candles, plug-ins, fabric sprays, and synthetic room diffusers

 Dishwashing & Surface Care — What Ends Up on Your Food & Hands

 Dish soaps and surface cleaners come into contact with the items you eat from and the surfaces your family touches all day.
-Residue matters here more than anywhere else in the home.
+Residue matters here more than almost anywhere else in the home — particularly for families with young children.

 Phosphates Environmental Hazard

-Phosphates are effective cleaning agents but cause serious environmental damage — when they enter waterways, they trigger algae blooms that deplete oxygen and kill aquatic life.
-Banned from laundry detergents in the U.S. but still found in some dishwasher detergents and industrial cleaners.
+Effective cleaning agents that cause significant environmental damage when they enter waterways.
+Phosphates trigger algae blooms (eutrophication) that deplete dissolved oxygen and suffocate aquatic ecosystems.
+Banned from laundry detergents in the U.S. since 1993 but still found in some automatic dishwasher detergents and commercial cleaners.
+When dishes washed with phosphate-containing detergents are not thoroughly rinsed, residue can remain on food contact surfaces.

 May Appear As